NotMathew/pwdgen.github.io/README.md

 This is a basic online password generating project.
 I don't know that much to write javascript, html, and CSS, but thanks to AI that have aided me. lol.

-Go to https://notmathew.github.io/pwdgen.github.io/ to visit the site.
+To visit the site, go to https://notmathew.github.io/pwdgen.github.io/.